wjivan/apple-fee-calculator/README.md

-# App Store Fee Calculator
+# Apple App Store Fee Calculator - Should I switch or not?

 Live Demo: https://apple-fee-calculator-90781680a2e3.herokuapp.com/